 From Google and LinkedIn to Netflix and Spotify, almost every successful organization is doing it!

 But OKRs aren’t only limited to these titans.

-In fact, you can set personal OKRs, like putting on tons of muscle over the next two months to become like Terry!
+In fact, you can set personal OKRs, such as losing 10 lbs in the next two months!

 But what is OKR?

 And more importantly, how do you create and use them?

 In this article, you’ll learn what OKRs are, how to write them and learn about the three key benefits of OKRs.
-We’ll also cover how to use OKR software to make OKRs actually work for your organisation!
+We’ll also cover how to use OKR software to make OKRs actually work for your organization!

 This Guide To OKRs Contains: